soixantseize/Excel-Macro-Masterfile-Datafile-FindMatches/README.md

 ### Installation
 1. Create a new folder on your desktop named ExcelMacro

-2. Download both excel files from repository, MasterList.xlsx and DataList.xlsx, and drop them into Excel-Macro-Example folder.
+2. Download both excel files from repository, MasterList.xlsx and DataList.xlsx, and drop them into ExcelMacro folder.

 3. Open DataList.xlsx file and click Developer tab on the top menu Ribbon